 iPad – Check out our 9.7″ iPad for up to four (4) hours while you’re in the building.
 We hold your photo ID while you have it.
 Installed apps: Lincolnwood Library app, Kanopy, Hoopla, Creativebug, Flipster, Google Drive, Google Photos, Google Docs, Google Sheets, Google Slides, Apple Pages, Apple Keynote, Apple Numbers, YouTube, Apple Podcasts, iMovie, GarageBand, Snapseed, Photoshop Express, Adobe Sketch, Adobe Draw, Apple Clips, Apple Photobooth, Genius Scan, Tumblr, RoughAnimator, Procreate, and Skpye, Zoom.
 Please make sure to clear out any content you carete and sign out of any apps you signed into while on the iPad.

 When you’re on the go, you may forget the cable you need to get things done.
 You can check out any of these cables from the front desk and use them as long as you like while you’re in the library.
+All that’s required is any library card registered in our system.

 USB-C Hub – Check out this one (1) adapter that we have to plug in to your fairly recent device with a USB-C plug to add another USB-C plug along with three (3) USB-A plugs to connect older devices/accessories like flash drives and microphones to your device.